mjdall/pinterest_scraper/README.md

 ## todo
-* write the pintrest scraper
+* write the pinterest scraper
 * use the scraper to collect labelled data
 * train some sort of style embedders
 * get style clustering working decently